utzcoz/utzcoz.github.io/_posts/2020-05-06-Analyze-AOSP-input-architecture.markdown

 ## Preface

 This article is based on [Jonathan Levin](http://newandroidbook.com/)'s [presentation about `Android` input architecture](http://newandroidbook.com/files/AndroidInput.pdf).
-It's an excellent presentation for `Android` input architecutre.
+It's an excellent presentation for `Android` input architecture.

 The following diagrams are copied from presentation:

 ![The Android input architecture from device to application](/images/android-input-architecture-p1.png)
 ![The Android input architecture from application to View](/images/android-input-architecture-p2.png)

-The first diagram shows the `Android` input architecutre from device to application, and the second diagram shows the `Android` input architecture from application to view.
-The following parts will present the architecutre based on above two diagrams, and then append some important contents but doesn't show on them.
+The first diagram shows the `Android` input architecture from device to application, and the second diagram shows the `Android` input architecture from application to view.
+The following parts will present the architecture based on above two diagrams, and then append some important contents but doesn't show on them.

 ## Jonathan Levin's presentation